wenqiglantz/openai-api-client-spring-cloud-function/README.md

 ### How to access the running app?
 Check the output for your Terraform IaC provisioning, the HTTP API Gateway provisioning should have output the invoker URL

-Use Postman, you can launch the app by navigating to these two endpoints:
+Use Postman, you can launch the app by navigating to endpoint:
 * <invoker-url>/chat